hmilroy/excel-data-loader/README.md

 ...
 ```

-Please `./data/data.json` path from your json file path and `./data` path from your excel file's(Input data source) folder
+Please replace `./data/data.json` path from your output json file path and `./data` path from your excel file's(Input data source) folder path.